 Independent Limited Assurance Statement to the Management and Directors of Wesfarmers Limited

-Ernst & Young was engaged by Wesfarmers Limited (‘Wesfarmers’) to undertake limited assurance, as defined by Australian Auditing Standards and hereafter referred to as a ‘review’, over selected sustainability information disclosed within Wesfarmers’ FY20 Sustainability Reporting, including selected sustainability information disclosed on the sustainability website, for the financial year ended 30 June 2020 (‘2020 Sustainability Reporting’).
+Ernst & Young was engaged by Wesfarmers Limited (‘Wesfarmers’) to undertake limited assurance, as defined by Australian Auditing Standards and hereafter referred to as a ‘review’, over selected disclosures (‘selected sustainability and Indigenous affairs disclosures’) published in the Wesfarmers 2021 Annual Report, the Wesfarmers sustainability website and Wesfarmers’ Modern Slavery Statement 2021 for the financial year ended 30 June 2021.
 Based on our review, nothing came to our attention that causes us to believe that the subject matter for our review has not been prepared and presented fairly, in all material respects, in accordance with the criteria defined below.

 Ernst & Young (‘EY’ or ‘we’) reviewed:

 - Wesfarmers’ approach to defining report content (‘materiality assessment’)

 - Wesfarmers’ reported alignment to ‘core’ level of ‘in accordance’ requirements of the Global Reporting Initiative’s (GRI) Sustainability Reporting Standards (‘GRI Standards’)

 - Selected sustainability and Indigenous affairs disclosures in the Annual Report, limited to the following:

 - ‘Group Sustainability Performance’ and ‘Climate-related financial disclosures’ sections of the Operating and Financial Review